Open-RPG/System-Reference-Document-5.1/08-magic.md

 When you cast the spell, you change the current weather conditions, which are determined by the
 GM based on the climate and season.
 You can change precipitation, temperature, and wind.
-It takes 1d4 [x] 10 minutes for the new conditions to take effect.
+It takes 1d4 × 10 minutes for the new conditions to take effect.
 Once they do so, you can change the conditions again.
 When the spell ends, the weather gradually returns